nikomc/nikomc.github.io/.ipynb_checkpoints/this-week-checkpoint.md

 title: This Week in Synthetic Biology
 ---

 Every week, I share the latest in synthetic biology research and news, in an effort to provide consistent updates on this exciting field.
-This project is inspired by [Microbiome Digest](https://microbiomedigest.com/).
+Inspired by [Microbiome Digest](https://microbiomedigest.com/).

 #### July 31, 2020